-State wide Authorisations for Prescribed Areas
+State-wide Authorisations for Prescribed Areas

-A number of state wide authorisations under section 128 of the NRM Act authorise the take of water in prescribed water resource areas without a licence for the following purposes:
+Several state-wide authorisations under section 128 of the NRM Act authorise the take of water in prescribed water resource areas without a licence for the following purposes:

-- underground water in the course of any operation or activity reasonably necessary for, or incidental to the drilling, construction or testing of a hydrocarbon exploration well pursuant to section 11 of the Petroleum Act 2000; - fire-fighting; - road making; - for the purpose of the application of chemicals to non-irrigated crops and non-irrigation pasture and for the control of pest plants and animals; - up to or equal to 500 KL per annum of surface water from a connected roof area; and - native title purposes.
+- underground water in the course of any operation or activity reasonably necessary for, or incidental to the drilling, construction or testing of a hydrocarbon exploration well pursuant to section 11 of the Petroleum Act 2000; - fire-fighting; - road making; - for the purpose of the application of chemicals to non-irrigated crops and non-irrigation pasture and for the control of pest plants and animals; - up to or equal to 500 kL per annum of surface water from a connected roof area; and - native title purposes.

-The actual take for these uses has not formally been quantified for each SDL resource unit.
 The volumes of water used for these purposes are variable from year to year and are extremely small compared to the licensed and stock and domestic use in these areas.
+The actual take for these purposes has not formally been quantified for every SDL resource unit.
+The exception is for the SA Murray SDL resource unit, where the volume used has been estimated at less than 0.1 GL.